 Best Gen3 M.2 SSDs: Samsung 970 PRO and EVO Plus

 No single drive will take home the crown as the fastest M.2.
 SSD in every single use case or benchmark.
-However, one of the best general performers in the PCIe 3.0 segment is still the MLC-based Samsung 970 PRO.
+However, one of the best general performers in the PCIe 3.0 segment is still the MLC-based Samsung 970 EVO Plus.
 This drive has been comprehensively tried and tested over the years and comes with a flawless track record.

 Other Fast PCIe Gen3 M.2 SSDs